dwlmt/story-fragments/README.md

 # Memory and Knowledge Augmented Language Models for Inferring Salience in Long-Form Stories

-This is the code repsoitory for the following [[paper]](https://aclanthology.org/2021.emnlp-main.65/):
+This is the code repository for the following [[paper]](https://aclanthology.org/2021.emnlp-main.65/):

 ## Abstract